dascroft/Solving-TDSE-for-an-Arbitrary-V-x-/README.md

 # Solving the TDSE for a Arbitrary Potential V

 Using tdse_solver.py, for a specified potention V(x), it is then solved outputting the solution to the Hamiltonian as a gif, saved to a desired path.
 The user can specify what function of V(x) they desire and specify the associated parameters, i.e $kx^2$, with parameters $k$ being the coefficent and $p$ being the power.
-Using the Crank–Nicolson method, the wavefunction is then resolved within the specified potential and the default output is given as an animated 'output.gif'.
+Using the Crank–Nicolson method, the wavefunction is then resolved within the specified potential and the default output is given as an animated ```output.gif``` or a coloured Heat map.

 ### Intructions for using the program:
 Open a program capable of running `.py` files (to use command line, use Anaconda Powershell Prompt for best results.)